 Trade and Investment disputes, including disputes involving construction of contractual terms, termination clauses, and breach of essential contractual terms.
 I can also handle matters involving all aspects of intellectual property rights disputes.
 My experience extends to acting for clients who have commercial and intellectual property rights disputes in Malaysia, Singapore, and China.

 Infrastructure and investment disputes along the OBOR corridor.
 Many lawyers are new to this area.
 I am no exception.
 My advantage is that I well informed and connected through my involvement with the World Chinese Economic Summit where the OBOR dialogue started in 2013.
 I am one of the panel speakers at the 9th World Chinese Economic Summit to be held in Hong Kong between 13 to 14 November 2017 on the topic of Law and the Investment on One Belt One Road and China's Outward Investment Strategy: Implications and Issues for Belt and Road Countries.

 Internet, Computer, and Technology disputes, including technology licensing and manufacturing/distributorship agreement disputes.
 I have been a non-executive director of two publicly listed companies on the ASX, which includes manufacturing of thermistor technology in the USA.
 From a business perspective, I understand the drivers of any dispute involving technology rights.
 My experience extends to assisting clients in their start-up ventures in Silicon Valley, and provided legal advice regarding angel investment, seed capital, private equity, and venture capital raising.

-- Domain Name Disputes.
+Domain Name Disputes.
 I was a Demand Member of auDA for nearly 10 years and am currently an Associate Member of auDA, the policy authority and industry self-regulatory body for the .au domain space in Australia.
 I hold a Bachelor of Science degree majoring in Computer Science from Monash University, and gained valuable experience in the computer and technology sector from a business (having owned and run a computer hardware/software business), and legal perspective (having acted for technology start-up companies).
 I have a working knowledge of the Uniform Domain-Name Dispute-Resolution Policy (UDRP), and an understanding of the workings of ICANN.